 The Workforce Training/Continuing Education department also offers a large number of courses that allow students to obtain safety and other certification needed to work in the oil and gas or other industries.

-Campus services include Aboriginal Education services, a library, bookstore, computer/Internet access, recruiting, and financial aid.
+Campus services include Aboriginal Advisor services, a library, bookstore, computer/Internet access, and financial aid.